 7 Ways to Make Your Home Safer for Those Living With Parkinson’s

 Being diagnosed with a complex and serious disease like Parkinson’s is never easy.
-Patients and caregivers immediately start considering what changes will be necessary in order to make day-to-day life easy and safe for the recently diagnosed.
+Patients and caregivers immediately start considering what changes will be necessary in order to make day-to-day life easier and safer for the recently diagnosed.

 There are several things you can do to improve your daily routine while living with Parkinson’s.
 Many of these changes include small adjustments and renovations to your home, which should be your safe place.